 To enable us to make an informed decision, we carry out appropriate research in line with our Privacy Notice.
 If, following this research, a donation is deemed to be a significant risk, The Prince’s Trust’s Ethical Fundraising and Reputational Risk (EFRR) Committee, through assessment, decide whether the gift or partnership should be accepted or pursued.

 The EFRR Committee is chaired by the Group General Counsel & Company Secretary and includes representatives from the organisation’s different directorates; Fundraising, Marketing, Policy, Legal, and Operations.
 A Trustee is also a member of the EFRR Committee, representing The Prince’s Trust’s Council.
-In exceptional cases, the EFRR Committee will refer to The Prince’s Trust Executive Committee or Council.
+In exceptional cases, the EFRR Committee will refer to The Prince’s Trust Executive Leadership Team or Council.

 Where material concerns are raised about funds that have already been received by The Prince’s Trust, the EFRR Committee will review it and determine whether it is appropriate to retain the funds or take the appropriate action in relation to the funds or partnership.
 Repeated donations or multi-year partnerships are reviewed to include any significant areas of concern that may have arisen since the previous assessment and decision was carried out.

 Where we know or have good reason to believe that a supporter lacks capacity to make a decision to donate or is in a vulnerable circumstance which means they may not be able to make an informed decision, we will not accept the donation.

 The Prince’s Trust reserves the right to refuse donations or terminate partnerships without reason being provided, where the activities or the individual or organisation conflict with our goal of helping transform to the lives of young people in the UK.